atlassian/smith/docs/design/managing-resources.md

 of the placeholder.
 In this case value must be a string, boolean or number.

 Syntax `"{{{dependency1#fieldName}}}"` means that value of `fieldName` will be injected without quotes instead of the placeholder.
-In this case it can be a of any type including objects.
+In this case it can be of any type including objects.

 The `fieldName` could be specified in JsonPath format (with `$.` prefix added by default), for example: `{{dependency1#status.conditions[?(@.type=="Ready")].status}}`